Research Agreements with Northwestern – A Guide for Industry

 While initial discussions between industrial sponsors and Northwestern University faculty or senior research staff occur in a variety of ways, no program or project may be established or undertaken unless a carefully defined research proposal, including a budget, has been submitted through the university’s internal review procedures, and an acceptable funding agreement has been negotiated and signed by the authorized representatives of both parties.

 Authority to negotiate and execute awards for research on behalf of Northwestern University is delegated to the Sponsored Research.
-The authorizing official for Northwestern University is the Executive Director of Sponsored Research or their designee.
+The authorizing official for Northwestern University is the Executive Director of Sponsored Research or her designee.
 Northwestern University does not honor contracts or commitments made on its behalf by unauthorized individuals.